46elks/praktik-apiskolan/README.md

 - **Feature Branches**.
 - Everyone on site should **read through** each pull request before merging with the main branch.
 - **Small commits**.
+- If there's been more changes in a commit than what can fit in **under 50 characters**, extended commit descriptions should be used.
 - **Feature branch naming conventions:**
     - Dashes in place of spaces.
     - No capital letters.